kira924age/CodeforcesProblems/README.md

-# CF Problems
+# Codeforces Problems

-[CF Problems](https://cf.kira924age.com) is a web application to manage your Codeforces Problems.
+[Codeforces Problems](https://cf.kira924age.com) is a web application to manage your Codeforces Problems.
 It is written in TypeScript with React.

 This application uses [Codeforces API](https://codeforces.com/apiHelp)